garyericson/bacx-pr/topics/tv-technical-videos.md

 ![Upload video](media/upload-video.png)

 > [!NOTE]
-> Contact Abhinav Dhankar if you have an questions.
+> Contact Abhinav Dhankar if you have any questions.

 ## Embed a video in docs